Amazon sales tax deal in California may help rivals

 | SAN FRANCISCO

-SAN FRANCISCO Amazon.com Inc's agreement to start collecting sales tax in California next year may help brick and mortar rivals compete on prices with the world's largest Internet retailer.
+SAN FRANCISCO Amazon.com Inc's agreement to start collecting sales tax in California next year may help brick and mortar rivals compete better on price with the world's largest Internet retailer.

 In a meeting on Wednesday of Amazon representatives, members of the state legislature and the California Retailers Association, the parties reached a "handshake" agreement on the issue, according to Mark Hedlund, a spokesman for Senate President Pro Tem Darrell Steinberg.

 Amazon will drop its effort to overturn a law passed earlier this year that required the company to collect sales tax starting in July.
-In return, Amazon will not have to collect sales tax in California until September 2012, Hedlund said.
+In return, Amazon won't have to collect sales tax in California until September 2012, Hedlund said.

-Online retailers without a physical presence in a state do not have to collect sales tax on purchases by those residents.
-As e-commerce ballooned in recent years, that exemption came under pressure from several states looking to fill big budget gaps.
+Online retailers without a physical presence in a state don't have to collect sales tax on purchases by those residents.
+As e-commerce has ballooned in recent years, that exemption has come under pressure from several states looking to fill big budget holes.

 Brick and mortar retailers have been pushing hard behind the scenes to get Amazon to collect sales tax.
-The pact struck Wednesday is a victory for companies such as Wal-Mart Stores Inc, Best Buy Co Inc and Staples Inc.
+The pact struck Wednesday is a victory for companies such as Wal-Mart Stores, Best Buy and Staples.

-"The Internet is an important channel for sales now and its growth is going to compel a solution from Congress," said David French, senior vice president of government relations at the National Retail Federation.

-The California deal puts Amazon and bricks and mortar retailers more on the same page, which will help with a national solution, he added.

 "The bottom line is that a potential agreement is a positive for brick and mortar retailers as it will level the sales tax playing field in a critical state in less than 12 months time, and may become the model applied nationwide," Gary Balter, an analyst at Credit Suisse, wrote in a note to investors on Thursday.

-E-commerce accounts for more than 20 percent of consumer electronics and office supply sales, according to Balter.
+E-commerce accounts for more than 20 percent of sales of consumer electronics and office supplies, according to Balter.

 "However, Amazon and other Internet retailers are making serious inroads in Pet Supply, Home Improvement and other categories and this agreement may slow that down," the analyst added.